kuriwaki/cvr_harvard-mit_scripts/README.md

 `build.sh` is the root script for the entire project.

 There is a data descriptor accompanying this dataset, with the following abstract.
-Please contact the project leads for a copy.
+Please access <https://www.doi.org/10.7910/DVN/PQQ3KV> for a copy.

 > Ballots are the basis of the electoral process.
 A growing group of
 > political scientists, election administrators, and computer scientists